gianpierovignola/Software-Computing-project/02_Analysis_Results.md

 ## 3.Correlation Coefficents
 In a good set of variables, there must be as little correlation as possible.
 Adding a correlated variable increases the complexity of the multivariate analysis without increasing the accuracy of the results.
-Using the ROOT macro [correlations.cxx](https://github.com/gianpierovignola/project/blob/master/JSROOT/correlations.cxx) it was possible to produce the following correlation plots (<b> click on it to open the JSROOT view </b>):
+Using the ROOT macro [correlations.cxx](https://github.com/gianpierovignola/project/blob/master/JSROOT/correlations.cxx) it was possible to produce the following correlation plots (<b>click on them to view in JSROOT</b>):
 <br><br>
 <table cellspacing="0" cellpadding="0" width="70%">
 <tr><td>